slbailey/Retrovue/docs/contracts/resources/EnricherRemoveContract.md

 - **D-2:** Enricher removal MUST cascade delete all associated channel attachment records.
 - **D-3:** All removal operations MUST occur within a single transaction boundary.
 - **D-4:** On transaction failure, ALL changes MUST be rolled back with no partial deletions.
-- **D-5:** **PRODUCTION SAFETY**: An enricher MUST NOT be removed in production if its removal would cause harm to running or future operations.
-Harm means breaking an active process, violating an operational expectation, or leaving the system in an invalid state. `--force` MUST NOT override this safeguard.
-The implementation checks for harm using two criteria: (1) whether the enricher is currently in use by an active ingest or playout operation, and (2) whether the enricher is marked `protected_from_removal = true`.
-Historical usage is not considered harmful unless the enricher is explicitly protected.
-Non-production environments remain permissive with no safety checks. **Production is determined by environment configuration (e.g. `env.is_production() == true`).
+- **D-5:** **PRODUCTION SAFETY**: This command MUST comply with ProductionSafety (PS-1 through PS-4).
+An enricher MUST be considered unsafe to remove in production if removal would cause harm to running or future operations.
+Harm is defined as: (1) it is actively in use by a running ingest or playout process, OR (2) it is marked `protected_from_removal = true`. `--force` MUST NOT override this safeguard. **Production is determined by environment configuration (e.g. `env.is_production() == true`).
 This check MUST be enforced by the removal command before performing any destructive action.**
 - **D-6:** Removal MUST be logged with enricher details, collection count, and channel count.
 - **D-7:** The command MUST verify enricher existence before attempting removal.